 Jesus, the Disciples, and the Traditional Passover

-During the life of Jesus, the traditional Passover was prepared just as in ancient times; the lamb was selected on the 10th day of 1st month, slain on the 14th day prior to sunset, and roasted and eaten after sunset on the 15th.
+During the life of Jesus, the traditional Passover (Pesach) was prepared just as in ancient times; the lamb was selected on the 10th day of 1st month, slain on the 14th day prior to sunset, and roasted and eaten after sunset on the 15th.

 The following analysis presents, in chronological order, the traditional Passover meal of the time and the Passover meal that Jesus and his disciples ate.
 A comparison of the two reveals similarities which support the fact that Jesus and his disciples did indeed observe the Passover ceremony including the traditional meal.